Ax-ritzy/Ax-ritzy/README.md

 - 👋 Hi, I’m RIXY
 - 👀 I’m interested in Playing with Coding
-- 🌱 I’m currently learning CPP
+- 🌱 I’m currently learning VIM

 <!---
 Ax-ritzy/Ax-ritzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.